kwaldenphd/Python/README.md

 # Task 5: Creating Lists

-32. In our last project we stored information in XML files.
-Python allows us to store information in a few different ways.
+32. Python allows us to store information in a few different ways.

 33. Let’s start with lists.
 Lists are an ordered collection of items.
 Lists can be numbers or strings.
 They are declared with a variable name, but the information is contained within `[ ]` and the individual items are separated by a comma.